ur369eth/urLegacy.eth/README.md

 - If the user reactivates the contract before the time-subscription ends, then the funds remain within the contract and in under the user's control, thus funds are sent to designated address upon new expiry date entered by the user.

-- The contract charges $1.00 from 1 to 10 days; $2 from 10 to 20 days and $3 from 20 to 30 days.
-After 30 days the contract charges $1 per day; however only up to 227 days the fee is charged...
-The rest of days selected from 227 days to 369 days are free of charge.
-Thus, the total amount charged is $200 for the 369 days subscription.
+- The contract charges $1.00 from 1 to 10 days; $2 from 11 to 20 days and $3 from 21 to 30 days.
+After 30 days the contract charges $0.369 per day; thus the maximum charge is $128.091, if the subscription is for 369 days.

 (V) The user enters the amount they wish to be sent to the heir/designated address.